Wildercat/Projects-Exercises/docs/projects/laravel-library.md

 #### Wireframe

 [Library Wireframes](../wireframes/library) - you do not need to copy these exactly, it's just one of many ideas.
-Remember, this is a back end project, it does not need to look pretty, it needs to work.
-You can use react to make it nice, but only after you get it working.
+Remember, this is a back end project; it does not need to look pretty, it needs to work.
+You can use React.js to play around in the front end, but only after you get it working behind the scenes.

 #### Tech Stack